 - Notifications to employees regarding their schedules and any changes thereto must be in writing, and employers must post work schedules in a conspicuous location.

 Section 4(b) – Predictability Pay for Work Schedule Changes Made with Less Than 14 Days’ Notice.
-For each work schedule change provided to a retail, food service, cleaning, hospitality, or warehouse employee, or Secretary’s designated employee, that occurs less than 14 days prior to the first day on which the change is to take effect, the employer must provide “predictability pay.”
+For each work schedule change provided to a covered employee, that occurs less than 14 days prior to the first day on which the change is to take effect, the employer must provide “predictability pay.”